Albanians in Montenegro: Demographics

 Albanians in Montenegro are settled in the southeastern and eastern parts of the country.
 Ulcinj Municipality, consisting of Ulcinj (Albanian: Ulqin) with the surroundings and Ana e Malit region, along with the newly formed Tuzi Municipality, are the only municipalities where Albanians are the majority (74% and 63% of the populations respectively).
-A large number of Albanians also live in the following regions: Bar (Tivar) and Skadarska Krajina (Krajë) in Bar Municipality (1,919 Albanians or 4% of the population), Gusinje (Guci) in Gusinje Municipality (1,352 or 34%), Plav (Plavë) in Plav Municipality (853 or 9%) and Rožaje (Rozhajë) in Rožaje Municipality (1,176 or 5%).
+A large number of Albanians also live in the following regions: Bar (Tivar) and Skadarska Krajina (Krajë) in Bar Municipality (1,919 Albanians or 4% of the population), Gusinje (Guci) in Gusinje Municipality (1,352 or 34%), Plav (Plavë) in Plav Municipality (853 or 9%) and Rožaje (Rozhajë) in Rožaje Municipality (1,176 or 5%) and Podgorica (1,780 or 0.99%).

 The largest Albanian settlement is Ulcinj, followed by Tuzi.

 Municipalities with an Albanian majority

 Of the 24 municipalities in the country, two have an ethnic Albanian majority.